erinaldi/starter-hugo-academic/content/event/qtml-2021/index.md

   * Quantum state reconstruction from data
   * Machine learning for experimental quantum information
   * Quantum machine learning applications for industry

+# My invited talk at the conference

+Here is a recording of my talk, but all talks from the conference are on YouTube, in a playlist on the RIKEN AIP YouTube channel:

+{{< youtube ts7EUXvK2VI?t=9078 >}}